 The at-fault party or parties in a motorcycle accident can be sued.
 If you were hurt in a motorcycle accident have a right to file a lawsuit against the negligent party for your damages.

 The negligent party will depend on the specific details of your case.
-Here are some parties who may be responsible for a motorcycle accident.
+Here are some parties who could be sued for a motorcycle accident:

 Another Driver